What Are Airline Mistake Fares? The Ultimate Travel Hack

 3. System Glitches: Airlines use complex automated systems to manage their pricing.
 Sometimes, these systems malfunction, leading to unexpected prices popping up.

-• Sign Up for Alerts: Services like Jetsetter Alerts provide notifications for low-priced flights, including occasional mistake fares.
+• Sign Up for Alerts: Services like our cheap fight alerts at Jetsetter Alerts provide any cheap flight deals we find for our members, which also includes mistake fares.

 • Follow Travel Hackers: Some travel bloggers and websites specialize in finding and sharing these deals.
 Keeping tabs on their posts can be highly beneficial.